 In August 2013, the Department, WA Police and Department of Corrective Services signed the Tripartite Schedule: Collaboration and Exchange of Information Regarding Serious Domestic Violence Offenders to support information exchange and collaborative case management of serious domestic violence offenders (in related resources).

 Practice guidance to support the tripartite schedule, including instructions about how the Department and WA Police can register a victim on the Victim Notification Register is available in Guidelines for Collaboration and Exchange of Information Regarding Serious Domestic Violence Offenders (also in related resources).

-FVIRs provided to the Department by WA Police can be used at the Departments discretion for a range of purposes, including attaching to an affidavit to support care and protection order proceedings.
-Although this discretion is available to us, child protection workers should exercise caution when using FVIRs for this purpose, remembering that respondent parties receive copies of the affidavit and attachments during court proceedings.
-Child protection workers should consider the following when deciding whether to attach a FVIR to an affidavit:
+FVIRs provided by WA Police to the Department can be used at the Department's discretion for a range of purposes, including attaching to an affidavit to support care and protection order proceedings.
+Although this discretion is available to us, you need to exercise caution when using FVIRs for this purpose and remember that respondent parties receive copies of the affidavit and attachments during court proceedings.
+You should consider the following when deciding whether to attach a FVIR to an affidavit:

-Where the child protection worker considers that the information contained in the FVIR should not be provided to respondent parties, the following options are available:
+Where you believe that the information contained in the FVIR should not be provided to respondent parties, the following options are available: